jbcodeforce/ML-studies/docs/methodology/index.md

 * **Decisions and data focus** to address the need for data, and normalize the decisions to be taken in the context of a business process, a business applications and the data to use.

 AI helps to take business decision, if not, it is useless.
 So understanding the decisiosn to take are keys to the success of any AI project implementation.

+### Interface Characteristics

+This section lists the full set of interface characteristics to consider for each system to integrate with:

+* FUNCTIONAL DEFINITION

+    * Principal data objects
+    * Operation/function
+    * Read or change
+    * Request/response objects

+* TECHNICAL INTERFACE

+    * Transport
+    * Protocol
+    * Data format

+* INTERACTION TYPE

+    * Request-response or fire-forget
+    * Thread-blocking or asynchronous
+    * Batch or individual
+    * Message size

+* PERFORMANCE

+    * Response times
+    * Throughput
+    * Volumes
+    * Concurrency

+* INTEGRITY

+    * Validation
+    * Transactionality
+    * Statefulness
+    * Event sequence
+    * Idempotence

+* SECURITY

+    * Identity/authentication
+    * Authorization
+    * Data ownership
+    * Privacy

+* RELIABILITY

+    * Availability
+    * Delivery assurance

+* ERROR HANDLING

+    * Error management capabilities
+    * Known exception conditions
+    * Unexpected error presentation

+From these characteristics, it does not seem realist to design a solution where the LLM service provider will be able to execute some function code from their SaaS platform to integrate on-premises services, with interface characteristic that is no REST, json, stateless, idempotent, synchronous.
+So outside of toy solution we need something else to get real adoption.

 ### Generative AI context